Evaluation of the Dizzy Patient

 very confident about pattern recognition.
 At this point it may be helpful

-to regroup and sort patients based on timing (see Hain, 1997 in reference
+to regroup and sort patients based on timing (see Hain, 1997 and later editions in reference

 - Hain TC, Fetter M, Zee DS.
 Am J Otol, 8:36-47, 1987 (Head-shaking Nystagmus